 NWT's major concern relates to impacts of the Hornsea 3 cables on the newly designated Cromer Shoal Marine Conservation Zone (MCZ).
-As a result we attend a specialist MCZ assessment group chaired by the Planning Inspectorate, along with The Wildlife Trusts (TWT) and Natural England national marine planning staff.
-This involvement is proving fruitful so far in ensuring that the MCZ is given proper recognition and being one of the first major developments within an MCZ is seen as a test case by TWT.
+As a result we have been attending a specialist MCZ assessment group chaired by the Planning Inspectorate, along with The Wildlife Trusts (TWT) and Natural England national marine planning staff.
+This involvement has proved fruitful, in ensuring that the MCZ is given proper recognition and being one of the first major developments within an MCZ is seen as a test case by TWT.
 In addition NWT engagement has included taking part in an Onshore Ecological Working Group, where we have raised issues relating to impacts on local habitats and protected species.
-NWT (along with national Wildlife Trust marine planning staff) will be responding to the PEIR which is out for consultation until 20th September 2017 consultation.
 Link to DONG Energy website.